aws-samples/aws-sdk-js-v3-workshop/README.md

 - backend performs create, delete, get, list and update operations on DynamoDB
 - frontend does put, get, delete operations using an S3 browser client

-The README files have instructions on how to move it to v3
+The README files have instructions on how to move both to v3.
+The backend and frontend can be worked on indepedently as long as the APIs don't change.

 ### Backend